Dire Straits: 1996–present: Reunion speculations and Rock and Roll Hall of Fame induction

 After disbanding Dire Straits, Mark Knopfler started a career as a solo artist, releasing his first solo album, Golden Heart, in March 1996 after nearly 20 years of collaborations.
 Brothers in Arms was certified nine times platinum in the US in August 1996.
 During that year, the entire Dire Straits catalogue was remastered by Bob Ludwig and re-released on CD on Mercury Records, in most of the world outside the US.
 The remasters were released in September 2000 in the US on Warner Bros.

-Knopfler, John Illsley, Alan Clark, and Guy Fletcher reunited for one last time on 19 June 1999, with Ed Bicknell on drums, playing five songs, including Chuck Berry's "Nadine", for Illsley's wedding.
+Knopfler, John Illsley, Alan Clark, and Guy Fletcher reunited one last time on 19 June 1999, with Ed Bicknell on drums, playing five songs, including Chuck Berry's "Nadine", for Illsley's wedding.
 In July 2002, Knopfler was joined by Illsley, Fletcher, Danny Cummings and Chris White for four charity concerts under the name of "Mark Knopfler and friends".
 Brendan Croker joined Knopfler during the first half, playing mainly material composed with The Notting Hillbillies.
-Illsley came on for a Dire Straits session toward the end of which, at a Shepherd's Bush concert, Jimmy Nail provided backing vocals for Knopfler's solo composition, "Why Aye Man".
-This song appeared on The Ragpicker's Dream (2002), an album that contained references to Knopfler's home area in the north east of England.
+Illsley came on for a Dire Straits session toward the end of which, at a Shepherd's Bush concert, Jimmy Nail provided backing vocals for Knopfler's solo composition "Why Aye Man".
+This song appeared on The Ragpicker's Dream (2002), an album that contained references to Knopfler's home area in the northeast of England.

 A compilation album, The Best of Dire Straits & Mark Knopfler: Private Investigations, was released in November 2005 and reached the UK Top 20.
 Featuring material from the majority of Dire Straits' studio albums and Knopfler's solo and soundtrack material, it was released in two editions, a single CD with a grey cover and a double CD in a blue cover.
 The only previously unreleased track on the album, "All the Roadrunning", was a duet with singer Emmylou Harris.
 The album was well received.
-In 2005, Brothers in Arms was re-released in a limited 20th anniversary edition which won a Grammy Award for Best Surround Sound Album at the 48th Grammy Awards ceremony.
+In 2005, Brothers in Arms was re-released in a limited 20th-anniversary edition which won a Grammy Award for Best Surround Sound Album at the 48th Grammy Awards ceremony.

 Mark Knopfler, pictured in 2015, has declined offers to re-form the band, stating "It just got too big.
 If anyone can tell me one good thing about fame, I'd be very interested to hear it."